Law school is expensive. Are your law students paying your ‘lazy tax’?

 As an undergraduate in law, I remember being asked to buy two texts for some law units – and never opening one of them.
 I could never figure out (and still can’t) why some law teachers insist on prescribing more than one text for the sake of a chapter or some additional commentary.

-If you need law students to have more than one text, some publishers have begun to offer to compile excerpts from different publications into a single text.
+If you need law students to have more than one text, some publishers have begun to offer to compile excerpts from different publications into a single book.
 This only works for texts published by the same publisher.
 But it can provide a massive discount to prescribing several weighty tomes.

 3. Do law students need the most recent version?